scottishgovernment/tradingnation.mygov.scot/pages/sectors/energy.md

 This evidence shows where:

-* there’s a large or growing demand for imports.
+* there’s a large or growing demand for imports
 * Scotland’s exporting less than other, similar countries

 > The similar countries are Finland, Norway, Denmark and Ireland.